wenwei202/caffe/README.md

   ```
   - `connectivity_mode` in `LayerParameter` can permanently prune zero-weighted connections: if you want to freeze the zero weights in the weight matrix, please use [connectivity_mode](/src/caffe/proto/caffe.proto#L375).
   - local [regularization_type](/src/caffe/proto/caffe.proto#L316) ("L1/L2") is supported for each `ParamSpec` (e.g. weights) in each layer.

+During training, you will see some sparsity statistics.
+The sparsity is shown in the order of layers, and in each layer, in the order of weights and then biases.
+Basically, it plots sparsity for all parameter blobs in caffe, like parameters for a batch normalization layer.
+We usually care only about the sparsity of weights.

 ### Test/Evaluate sparsity-structured deep neural networks